Internships / Fieldwork Experience

 - When do I do it?
 It is suggested you do it in your Junior or Senior year.
 It can be done any semester or during the summer to fit your schedule.

 - Can I do it over the summer?
 Yes.
 If you do the internship over the summer, you will need to register and pay for Fieldwork Experience as a summer course.

 - Do I need a resume and portfolio?
 At minimum you should have a resume that you can email when trying to obtain your internship.
 Be prepared to show your work in a portfolio during an interview.
 Students must have a professional portfolio completed with the required number of pieces, approved by their supervisor, before field experience can be arranged.

 - What paperwork do I need to complete?
-Pick up an internship packet from the main art office located in lobby of the Shields Center for Visual Arts (VAC).
+Students may request an internship packet from their Marywood Fieldwork Coordinator, or they may pick up an internship packet from the main art office located in lobby of the Shields Center for Visual Arts (VAC).
 When you secure your internship, you must have the Fieldwork Experience contract (found in the beginning of the packet) signed by your fieldwork site supervisor, your faculty advisor, the art department chair, and the University president before you begin.
 If you fail to obtain the signatures before you start, your internship credits will not be approved.
 Read the packet carefully; there are instructions and forms to fill out as you work through your internship.
 Discuss with your faculty advisor before starting to fill out the forms.
-This packet will be turned into your faculty advisor at the end along with a two-page paper explaining your experience.
+Upon completion of the internship hours, the completed internship packet must be turned into your faculty advisor along with a two-page essay explaining your experience.

-For additional questions about fieldwork in your area, please contact your faculty advisor or the Art Department Chair at Phone: (570) 348-6278 or firstname.lastname@example.org.
+For additional questions, contact your faculty advisor, fieldwork coordinator, or the Art Department Chair at: (570) 348-6278 or firstname.lastname@example.org.